Ferrite-FEM/Ferrite.jl/docs/src/topics/FEValues.md

 # [FEValues](@id fevalues_topicguide)
-A key type of object in `Ferrite.jl` is the so-called `FEValues`, where the most common ones are `CellValues` and `FacetValues`.
+A key type of object in Ferrite is the so-called `FEValues`, where the most common ones are `CellValues` and `FacetValues`.
 These objects are used inside the element routines and are used to query the integration weights, shape function values and gradients, and much more; see [`CellValues`](@ref) and [`FacetValues`](@ref).
 For these values to be correct, it is necessary to reinitialize these for the current cell by using the [`reinit!`](@ref) function.
 This function maps the values from the reference cell to the actual cell, a process described in detail below, see [Mapping of finite elements](@ref mapping_theory).
 After that, we show an implementation of a [`SimpleCellValues`](@ref SimpleCellValues) type to illustrate how `CellValues` work for the most standard case, excluding the generalizations and optimization that complicates the actual code.

 ## [Mapping of finite elements](@id mapping_theory)
 The shape functions and gradients stored in an `FEValues` object, are reinitialized for each cell by calling the `reinit!` function.